michalcichon/michalcichon.github.io/_posts/2025-10-01-game-vibecoded-in-chatgpt-gemini-and-claude.md

 - Assume a grid of 5×4 cards.
 ```

-And the first iteration is not totally wrong but a bit useless.
-After flipping a card we still see the back of a card which makes it more like a guess game, because we don't know what elements is actually on the card face.
+The first iteration was not totally wrong, but it was a bit useless.
+After flipping a card, we still saw the back side, which turned the whole thing into more of a guessing game — we had no idea what element was actually on the face of the card.

 <video controls playsinline width="100%">
   <source src="{{site.url}}/assets/2025-10-01/chatgpt-1.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-I believed this is just some silly issue in the CSS and ChatGPT should fix it easily.
+I believed this was just a small CSS issue that ChatGPT could easily fix.
 So I prompted:

 ```
 It looks promising, but unfortunately, when I click on a card and it flips, I still see the back of the card instead of its face.
 The face should be an emoji on a white background.
 ```

 But the result was quite strange.
-Starting now, all cards were visible from scratch so the whole game was pointless.
+Now, all cards were visible from the start, so the whole game was pointless.

 <video controls playsinline width="100%">
   <source src="{{site.url}}/assets/2025-10-01/chatgpt-2.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-I tried couple of time to fix it by prompting ChatGPT but I seemed not to work.
-The cards were all face up, or the the back was visible after flipping.
+I tried a couple of times to fix it by prompting ChatGPT again, but it didn’t seem to work.
+Either all cards were face-up from the beginning, or the back was still visible even after flipping.

-Here I list the prompt I have used:
+Here are some of the prompts I used:

 ```
 The faces are now displayed, but their size (including the white background) is much smaller than the back and aligned to the top.
 The face and the back of a card should be the same size, and the emoji should be centered inside the card.
 I also noticed that the flip animation is gone, which I liked very much.